2015 IIHF Women's World Championship

 The 2015 IIHF Women's World Championship was the 16th such event organized by the International Ice Hockey Federation.
 The tournament was played in Malmö, Sweden, from 28 March to 4 April 2015.
 Venues included the Malmö Isstadion, and Rosengårds Ishall.

-The United States defeated Canada in the gold medal game 7–5, securing their second consecutive and sixth title overall.
+The United States securing their second consecutive and sixth title overall, after defeated Canada in the gold medal game 7–5.
 Finland won the bronze medal by beating Russia 4–1.

 Participating teams

 The tournament was contested between eight teams divided into two groups.